pip-services/pip-services-docs/content/en/net/container/refer/link_references_decorator.md

 #### Remove
 Removes a previously added reference that matches the specified locator.
 If many references match the locator, it removes only the first one.
-When all references shall be removed, use **RemoveAll** method instead.
+When all references shall be removed, use the **RemoveAll** method instead.

 > `public override` object Remove(object locator)
 - **locator**: object - locator to remove reference